alex0000-ops/Cybersecurity-of-AI/pages/Data and model poisoning.md

 -
 - impact:
 	- Biases Introduced into Decision-Making

-	  Biases introduced
-	  through data poisoning can distort a model's perception of data, leading to skewed outputs and erroneous conclusions.
+	  Biases introduced through data poisoning can distort a model's perception of data, leading to skewed outputs and erroneous conclusions.
 These biases might manifest in various ways, such as racial or gender discrimination, which is particularly harmful in applications like recruitment or credit scoring.

-	  As LLMs integrate deeper into societal functions, these biases could perpetuate systemic inefficiencies or injustices.
-The roots of bias in AI models stem from their training data, which, when poisoned, shifts the model's understanding in favor of erroneous patterns.
 	- ### Reduced Accuracy, Precision, and Recall

 	  Data
 	  poisoning can significantly reduce a model's accuracy, precision, and recall.
 The quality of the predictions or classifications degrades, leading to higher error rates.
 This drop in performance can disrupt applications relying on high accuracy, resulting in poor user experiences and decision-making failures.

 	  Accuracy refers to a
 	  model's ability to predict or classify correctly.
 When training data is corrupted, the model might learn incorrect associations, leading to decreased precision—its ability to consistently perform—and recall—its effectiveness in identifying all relevant instances.
 - ### Potential for System Failure or Exploitation

   When